What You Need to Know About Health Care Reform

 In general, you'll be eligible if you're single and make $46,680 or less a year in 2015, or if you have a family of four and make $95,400 or less a year.

 You can find out if you qualify for a tax credit when you apply to buy health insurance through your state's Marketplace.

 If you still cannot afford insurance, there is a way to avoid paying a fine.
-The law says you must have health insurance by Jan.
-1, 2014.
-If you do not, you have to pay a tax.
+The law says if you don’t have health insurance you may be required to pay a tax penalty.
 But if you cannot find insurance that costs less than 8% of your income, or if you face a variety of other situations that make it hard for you to get insurance, you can apply for an exemption.
-If you qualify, you would not have to pay the tax even if you don’t have coverage.
+If you qualify, you will not have to pay the tax even if you don’t have coverage.

 Expansion of Medicaid